black-parrot-hdk/zynq-parrot/cosim/README.md

 - **blackparrot-example**: working example of BlackParrot.
 Runs in Verilator and FPGA.
 - **dram-example**: tests the software running on ARM that allocates DRAM space out of the ARM Linux available memory for the PL

-*For this repo to work, make sure to git submodule --init:*
+*For this repo to work, make sure to git submodule update --init the following directories*

-- imports/basejump\_stl
-- imports/black-parrot
+- import/black-parrot
-- imports/black-parrot-sdk
+- import/black-parrot-sdk
-- imports/black-parrot/external/basejump\_stl
+- import/black-parrot/external/basejump\_stl
-- imports/black-parrot/external/HardFloat
+- import/black-parrot/external/HardFloat

 See (this document)[https://docs.google.com/document/d/1U9XIxLkjbI1vQR5hxjk8SzqqQ3sM2hCMUXfoK3tGwBU/edit#heading=h.souq55b38m0y] for an introduction to using Zynq and Vivado.
 We highly suggest that you use the ethernet connection to the board.